DISCLAIMER: The M*A*S*H characters are

 can't not smile when he's looking at her that way.

-He sees what she is looking
+He sees what she's looking

 at, and his smile dies a little.